 By carefully describing people, good fiction teaches people to think carefully and compassionately.
 And the better we can observe others, the more likely we are to look the same way.

 So spend 30 minutes sometimes making a list of good fiction you’ve been thinking to read or ask a knowledgeable friend to suggest some of your favorites.

 We all have certain emotions that we don’t particularly like.
 And more often, it means that we try to avoid feeling this emotion very much.
-The problem is that the fear of emotions is so great that we are prepared to do anything to prevent it from having quite negative consequences in the long run (such as drug abuse).
+The problem is that the fear of emotions is so great that we are qualified to do anything to prevent it from having quite negative consequences in the long run (such as drug abuse).

 For example, if we take one overweight person and ask him why you eat so much, he will certainly not give you a perfect and definite answer.
 His response could be something like I’m hungry or feeling bad.
-This is not wrong at all, because if he eats something good, he feels good at that moment, and at that moment, it is the only right decision without thinking about the consequences.
-But perhaps most importantly, by avoiding emotion, we avoid listening to what emotion tells us.
+It is not wrong at all, because if he eats something good, he feels good at that moment, and at that moment, it is the only right decision without thinking about the consequences.
+But perhaps most importantly, by avoiding emotion, we avoid listening to what feeling tells us.
 Negative emotions are painful because our minds are trying to get our attention, sometimes for an excellent reason.

 Learning to tolerate emotional kryptonite discomfort can reveal a lot of knowledge about ourselves and our world when we are ready to listen.

 One of the most open tricks I’ve ever learned is to write down on paper all the star events that have happened to you since birth.

 It may sound silly to you, but I strongly recommend that you do so to help you understand a lot of yourself and understand why something has gone exactly the way it has gone or concludes that you might think otherwise.